Czech billionaire Kellner killed in Alaska helicopter crash

 He started out selling copy machines as the country opened up following the 1989 Velvet Revolution.
 He set up PPF with partners for the country’s privatisation programme.

-With holdings in finance, telecommunications, manufacturing, media and biotech, it reported assets of 44 billion euros ($51.8 billion) in mid-2020.
+With holdings in finance, telecommunications, manufacturing, media and biotech, PPF reported assets of 44 billion euros ($51.8 billion) in mid-2020.

 PPF controls telecoms firms in central and eastern Europe including O2 Czech Republic, Telenor CEE and CETIN.